HireBen/HireBen/README.md

 ### Hi there 👋
 # About Me

-👋 Hi there!
 I'm a Full Stack Software Engineer with a passion for building scalable web applications and engaging user experiences.
 With a knack for problem-solving and a continuous drive to learn, I thrive in environments that challenge me to grow and innovate.

 ## Skills
 - **Languages**: JavaScript (ES6+), Python, Java, C#, and SQL